How to level up your oxygen program

 In this week’s article we break down the ins and outs of providing oxygen to your residents, how oxygen distribution works, where your costs come from, and a solution to help reduce oxygen costs and provide better care to your residents.

-• Medical oxygen is classified as a drug by the FDA
+- Medical grade oxygen is classified as a pharmaceutical by the FDA.

-• The oxygen must have a 99% purity to be classified as medical oxygen
+- Oxygen must have at minimum 99% purity to be classified as medical grade oxygen.

 How is medical oxygen different from the oxygen we breathe every day?

 The air we breathe is a mixture of multiple gases.
 The term “medical oxygen” means the oxygen is at a high purity oxygen level.
 Residents need medical oxygen because they are unable to get enough from what is supplied to them in their environment.
 As Brandi Whiteley described it: “It’s like giving them a boost.”
 For residents to function and stay well they require supplemental oxygen therapy.

 Why would someone need to be prescribed oxygen?

 Someone who needs medical grade oxygen typically requires respiratory therapy or required oxygen supplemental therapy.
 That would be for patients that might have a diagnosis of COPD, emphysema, in need of tracheostomy, or are just having difficulty breathing.
 However, most commonly the patient has an illness or comorbidity that requires it due to low oxygen levels within their blood and need more oxygen than is available from room air.

 What are the biggest problems operators, administrators, and directors of nursing face when providing medical oxygen to their residents?